laravel/docs/controllers.md

     php artisan make:controller PhotoController --resource --model=Photo

+#### Specifying The Parent Model

+when we have polymorphic relationships, we often have nested routes and controllers.
+If you want to associate your controller to two Models, a model and its parent, you may use the `--parent` option alongside with the `--model` option:

+    php artisan make:controller PostTagsController --model=Tag --parent=Post

 #### Spoofing Form Methods

 Since HTML forms can't make `PUT`, `PATCH`, or `DELETE` requests, you will need to add a hidden `_method` field to spoof these HTTP verbs.
 The `@method` Blade directive can create this field for you: